natenauman/natenauman.github.io/b_projects.md

 				<header class="major">
 					<h3>Multicore Processor on FPGA</h3>
 				</header>
-				<p>Purdue is the only university in the country that offers a course dedicated to building a multicore processor with cache coherency.
-I designed the pipelined processor as part of an individual project and expanded the hardware to include a second core as well as instruction and data caches with my teammate.</p>
+				<p>Designing and implmenting a pipelined, multicore processor with cache coherency remains one of the most difficult yet rewarding projects in my life.
+Purdue is the only university in the country that offers a course dedicated to such an extensive FPGA project.
+This was the culmination of years of undergraduate ASIC design courses.</p>
 				<ul class="actions">
 					<li><a href="multicore.html" class="button">Learn more</a></li>
 				</ul>